 (We had so much playing and visiting that I didn’t even take any pictures!!
 You know it’s a good night when I don’t even pull out my phone for a quick snap!)

-I didn’t go to the zoo because I was in Las Vegas at meetings, but Randy took the girls and they loved it!
+Of course, the girls loved it!
 Their favourite was the Pandas, and it got them super excited for Chengdu!
-These are the most popular attraction and it gets pretty busy.
+The Pandas are the most popular attraction and it gets pretty busy, so try to head there first when you visit.

 Beijing Walking Tours runs a free walking tour on Monday and Friday evenings (at the time of writing).
 They request that you “book” ahead so they know how many people to expect.
 It was a great way to explore some of the Hutongs, and we visited one of the courtyard houses to see a “cricket fighting” champion.
 (He doesn’t fight the crickets, the crickets fight each other and his usually win!).
 We’d wandered by these courtyard entrances many times, it was nice to have the opportunity to peek inside one without being creepy!